Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 <!--INTRO-->

-Dungeons! ... can become a boring railroad, but they don't have to!
-Personally whenever I think of dungeons I don't actually think of TTRPGs, I think of The Legend of Zelda, Stone Tower, Water Temple, Fortress of Winds, Tower of the Gods... the list goes on.
+Dungeons! ... can become a boring railroad, but they don't have to.
+Personally whenever I think of dungeons I don't actually think of TTRPGs, I think of The Legend of Zelda.
+Stone Tower, Water Temple, Fortress of Winds, Tower of the Gods... the list goes on.
 Is there a secret to a Zelda dungeon?
-What can we do to reverse engineer a Zelda style dungeon into our TTRPGs?
+Can we reverse engineer a Zelda style dungeon into our TTRPGs?

 ![A catacomb picture][postcover]